magnuswatn/bigacme/README.md

 An ACME client for F5 Big-IP.

 It can be used to get certificates from a ACME compatible CA, and auto-renew them before they expire.
-This can reduse the administrative burden of SSL.
+This can reduce the administrative burden of SSL.

 <p align="center">
     <img src="https://static.watn.no/bigacme.svg">